-- " On November 7, 2023, Michael Horowitz replaced Angelo Ruffino as Brookfield's nominee on Superior's board of directors. - " On November 8, 2023, we acquired certain assets of Kern Propane Inc. in California for U.S. \$1.8 million. - " On November 13, 2023, we completed the divestment of the Northern Ontario Assets pursuant to the Consent Agreement.
+- " On November 6, 2023, the TSX accepted our notice of intention to establish a new normal course issuer bid program and thereafter we commenced a normal course issuer bid to purchase for cancellation up to 12,427,942 common shares through the facilities of the TSX and/or alternative trading platforms in Canada. - " On November 8, 2023, we acquired certain assets of Kern Propane Inc. in California for \$1.8 million. - " On November 13, 2023, we completed the divestment of the Northern Ontario Assets pursuant to the Consent Agreement.